Mueller Should Make Trump Testify Under Oath, Suggests Top Democrat

 — Newsweek (@Newsweek) March 10, 2019

 Barr, according to Schiff, has shown “hostility” to Mueller’s investigation and would therefore “likely” oppose a subpoena of President Donald Trump.
-The pressure Barr has been excreting on the Special Counsel, according to the top Democrat, is also the reason Mueller is rushing to wrap up the investigation.
+The pressure Barr has been exerting on the special counsel, according to the top Democrat, is also the reason Mueller is rushing to wrap up the investigation.

-It remains unclear whether Robert Mueller is close to concluding his investigation or not, however.
+However, it remains unclear whether Robert Mueller is close to concluding his investigation or not.
 As previously reported by The Inquisitr, numerous media reports have alleged that Mueller is close to bringing the Russia probe to an end.

-Following these reports, Schiff stepped up and vowed to even subpoena the Special Counsel’s report “if necessary.”
+Following these reports, Schiff stepped up and vowed to even subpoena the special counsel’s report “if necessary.”

-News that Mueller is wrapping up the probe have also prompted House Democrats to launch more investigations pertaining to the president’s business dealings.
-As The Washington Post reported, House Democrats made sweeping requests for documents, targeting Donald Trump’s closest allies and even family members.
+News that Mueller is wrapping up the probe has also prompted House Democrats to launch more investigations pertaining to the president’s business dealings.
+As The Washington Post reported, House Democrats made sweeping requests for documents, targeting Donald Trump’s closest allies, and even some family members.